 Having good wait staff is very important for the success of your restaurant.
 It’s a huge factor in the customer experience and should not be taken lightly.
 Think about the time you visited a restaurant and had a bad waiter.
 Did you want to go back to the restaurant?
 In most cases you would, and would go somewhere else.
 It’s all about training your wait staff properly and ensuring they stay consistent with what is taught.
 The bottom line is, people can eat just about anywhere, but they have to like where they are eating to enjoy the full experience.
 We outlined the Do’s and Don’ts below that every good wait staff should follow:

-No matter if you have a POS system or other ordering system, it’s important that you are aware of the full functionality of the system.
-You wouldn’t want to mess up the kitchen by putting in a wrong order or even angering a customer because you weren’t paying attention.
+No matter if you have a restaurant POS system or other ordering system, it’s important that you are aware of the full functionality of the system.
+Wait staff wouldn’t want to mess up the kitchen by putting in a wrong order or even angering a customer because you weren’t paying attention.

 Do Pay Attention to Your Section

 A glass or plate can break in a matter of seconds, a customer could need an extra set of silverware at the drop of a hat, or an emergency could arise and a customer could need their check faster than usual.
 Don’t be afraid to swiftly walk through your section seeing if your customer’s need anything.

 Wait staff never use vulgar language or profanity around any customer.
 It can be very easy for a guest to be offended, and you don’t want that being reported back to your boss.

 You are not a computer and you can’t remember everything.
 Depending on the size of the party and the number of ways you can make a certain dish, it’s better to write it down than forget something or have the dish made wrong.
 Let’s say one of your guests in a large party has a deadly allergy for onions.
 Onions are made in a lot of dishes.
 Do you want to be responsible for hurting that guest because you forgot one little detail that you could’ve written down?